koitu/oss-taapp/src/discord_client_service_adapter/README.md

 The adapter translates between:
 - The local `chat_client_api.Client` interface (Python objects, iterators)
 - The remote HTTP API (JSON requests/responses, status codes)

+Authentication and scoping:
+- The adapter requires a `session` (an authenticated session token or session object) to be supplied when constructing `ServiceAdapterClient`.
+The session is used by the service to authenticate requests on behalf of the user or bot.
+- Many Discord operations are guild-scoped for bots; the adapter therefore accepts `installed_guild_id` to indicate the guild (server) where the client/bot is installed.
+This ensures the service performs actions in the correct guild context.

 ## Dependencies